radiocosmology/alpenhorn/doc/demo.rst

 the alpenhorn data index to record the movement of the transport device.

-In addition to activating the node to tell alpenhorn to start managing it again, there are, generally, four fields we may need to upate for a transport device after it's been moved:
+In addition to activating the node to tell alpenhorn to start managing it again, there are, generally, four fields we may need to update for a transport device after it's been moved:

 - its ``host``, to let alpenhorn know which daemon should now be able to access